django-cms/django-cms/docs/contributing/development-community.rst

 Are you interested in knowledge sharing and improving your skills?
 Then a workgroup might be the right choice for you.
 Would you rather decide for yourself when and what you work on?
-Then you can choose a task from our community tasks list or contribute directly on Github by answering issues or create Pull Requests.
+Then you can choose a task from our community tasks list or contribute directly on GitHub by answering issues or create Pull Requests.